trinerye/visual_analytics_2024/assignment_2/readme.md

 This project uses ``scikit-learn`` to classify images from the ``Cifar-10`` dataset which have been greyscaled, normalized, and reshaped to fit the requirements of the ``LogisticRegression()`` and ``MLPClassifier()`` classifiers.

 There are two scripts in the ``src`` folder, one for training the logistic regression classifier and another for training the neural network classifier.
 Each script generates a detailed classification report stored in the ``out`` folder with an additional plot of the neural network classifier's loss curve illustrating its performance.
-Lastly, the trained models and the vectorizer are stored in the ``models`` folder to ensure reproducibility.
+Lastly, the trained models are stored in the ``models`` folder to ensure reproducibility.

 ### Data

+Hvad er det for et dataset
 You do not need a data folder for this repository as the cifar-10 dataset can be downloaded from the ``tensorflow.keras.datasets`` as follows:

 ```sh